 I wanted to let you know that I’ll be offering a new class where learners who’ve learned the basics of sculpture can begin to work on more detailed projects, and I think Tomas would be a great fit.
 The class is called Intermediate Clay Sculpture and starts on October 12th.
 I’m also offering a special coupon to returning learners for $5 off the course fee – just use the code CLAY5 if you choose to enroll.

 I’d love to continue helping Tomas develop his skills if he’s interested and the class works with your schedule.
 Please let me know if you have any questions!

 Take note of how this message is unmistakably written for this family.
-When planning how you’ll approach promoting your classes to current families, consider how you can use surveys to learn more about your learners and provide the best recommendations, or how group classes could lead to multiple 1:1 teaching opportunities.
+When planning how you’ll approach promoting your classes to current families, consider how you can use surveys to learn more about your learners and provide the best recommendations, or how larger group classes could lead to multiple 1:1 teaching opportunities.